stopsopa/log-wizzard/GITHUBPAGE.md

 For the purpose of this example in the step 3 set .git/debug.log - ABSOLUTE PATH - unfortunately it seems IntelliJ doesn't understand relative path in ths field.

+# Some thoughts

+Probably thanks to the approach of just listening on the file containing the logs this solution might have potential to be more universal - makes it IDE agnostic.

+And since it is just focused on finding and formatting json lines of the file it might also work for other tech stack - not only for Java.

+Nice thing about tail -f is that it seems you can restart SpringBoot and it will stay as is still watching for changes on that file.

 ## for system user